JohnPaton/johnpaton.github.io/content/posts/responsive-bar-chart.md

 # Setting up the CSS

 This is only the second time I've tried to actually accomplish something in CSS, so it was a bit of a struggle.
 [Codepen.io](https://codepen.io/) and [Chrome's Inspect tool](https://developer.chrome.com/devtools#dom-and-styles) both turned out to be very handy (thanks for the tip, [Davide](https://davideberdin.github.io/)).
 I did a bunch of tweaking to get everything looking how I wanted it to, but I'll just include the basics here to get something up and running.
-If you're implementing it you can look at this site's stylesheet for all the dirty details.
+If you're implementing it yourself you can look at this site's stylesheet for all the dirty details.

 What I ended up doing was making a `table` with one column to contain the tag name and a second column for the bars.
 I set up a few different element classes: